 Gabosingers during North Sea Round Town

-Sculpture International Rotterdam has been paying tribute to ZT (1957) every Friday afternoon for the past two years, and the worldwide famous statue of American Russian artist Naum Gabo.
-Gabo made this work for De Bijenkorf and gave the city of Rotterdam that was still in ruins in those years a symbol of courage, hope and future.
-It is one of the most fascinating images in the public space of Western Europe.
-Unfortunately also, due to years of neglect, a crying image.
+Sculpture International Rotterdam has been paying tribute every Friday afternoon to ZT (1957), the worldwide famous sculpture by the American Russian artist Naum Gabo, every Friday afternoon.
+Gabo commissioned this work from De Bijenkorf and gave the city of Rotterdam, which was still in ruins in those years, a symbol of courage, hope and future.
+It is one of the most fascinating images in Western Europe's public space.
+Unfortunately, also, due to years of neglect, a terrifying image.

-The Gabosingers will join in the coming Fridays North Sea Round Town (24 June -10 July).
-North Sea Round Town is the annual fringe festival from North Sea Jazz that settles in Rotterdam with a free and varied program, with the best that Rotterdam has to offer in jazz.
-At dozens of locations: in your street, in unexpected places, pop-ups and large jazz venues.
+The Gabosingers will join in the coming Fridays North Sea Round Town (June 24-July 10).
+North Sea Round Town is the annual fringe festival from North Sea Jazz, which has a free and varied program in Rotterdam, with the best that Rotterdam has to offer in jazz.
+At dozens of locations: in your street, at unexpected places, pop-ups and large jazz stages.

-On Friday 24 June, Sculpture International Rotterdam will be spending a musical story concert during North Sea Round Town Radio Stories, as a lament / tribute to the heavily neglected sculpture ZT “57 by Naum Gabo.
-The Rotterdam band Radio Stories -This time represented by Urvin Doornkamp (drum / percussion), Rushan West (bass guitar) and Jean Selite Ansjeliena (keys) has enjoyed his musical education in the church.
-With Caribbean, jazz and gospel influences Radio Stories a clear yet swinging story, with which they won the Music Matters award 1,5 years ago.
+On Friday 24 June, Sculpture International Rotterdam will be spending a musical story concert during North Sea Round Town Radio Stories, as a lament / tribute to the neglected sculpture ZT “57 by Naum Gabo.
+The Rotterdam band Radio Stories -this time represented by Urvin Doornkamp (drum / percussion), Rushan West (bass guitar) and Jean Selite Ansjeliena (keys) enjoyed his musical education in the church.
+Presents with Caribbean, jazz and gospel influences Radio Stories a clear yet swinging story, with which they won the Music Matters award 1,5 years ago.

 Duo van Brug

 On Friday 1 July 2016, Sculpture International Rotterdam will perform an extra long performance by the Gabosingers during North Sea Round Town: Duo van Brug is a contemporary Jazz Duo represented by Wietse Voermans (alto sax) and Neus Kaori (keyboard).
-Their diverse musical background brought them together.
-In their compositions they bring different concepts, and in the meantime they question the aesthetics of Jazz; What is Jazz nowadays?
-What is her beauty?
+Their diverse musical backgrounds brought them together.
+In their compositions they bring different concepts, while questioning the aesthetics of Jazz; What is Jazz these days?
+What is its beauty?
 Are we free to make our own choices in this?
-Voermans and Kaori are convinced that ZT Van Naum Gabo must be preserved so that the sculpture as a symbol of reconstruction makes us more aware of the events of the past.
+Voermans and Kaori are convinced that ZT Van Naum Gabo must be preserved so that the sculpture, as a symbol of reconstruction, makes us more aware of the events of the past.